-Another very hygge kind of lighting, and the opposite to that of lamps is natural light.
+Another very hyggelig kind of lighting, and the opposite to that of lamps is natural light.
 Imagine yourself in a rustic kitchen with a large, open window, sunlight beaming in over the well-laid breakfast table.
-Maybe there’s a window-seat where you can sit later on with a book, a hot drink (also very hygge) and a blanket.
+Maybe there’s a window-seat where you can sit later on with a book, a hot drink, and a blanket.
 This nicely brings me onto my next point.

 Bringing nature inside

 This has recently become one of my favourite ways to decorate.
-Generally the only plants I don’t end up killing are cacti and orchids, but having any kind of plant in your home, even artificial ones, can instantly boost the hygge level.
-For me, wood furniture and decor is very much included in bring nature inside too because, rather simply, it reminds me of trees and log cabins – very hyggelig.
-The thought of having a real wood coffee table or dining table gives me hyggebumps (new word I created) – and add in a plant on real wood table and you’ve got yourself a hygge-gasm.
-Bonus hygge points if you’re snuggled up inside with a hot drink and there’s a wild storm outside.
+Having any kind of plant in your home, even artificial ones, can instantly boost the hygge level.
+For me, wood furniture and decor is very much included in bring nature inside too.
+Having wood decor reminds me of trees and log cabins – very hyggelig.
+The thought of having a real wood coffee table or dining table gives me hyggebumps (new word I created).
+And add in a plant on real wood table and you’ve got yourself a hyggegasm.
+(Bonus hygge points if you’re snuggled up inside with a hot drink and there’s a wild storm outside).

 The feeling of touch

 For me, anything soft, or anything with knitwear feels very hyggeligt.
 I guess it just gives me the vibe of being warm and cosy.
 Warm knitted jumpers, soft blankets, even cushions can be so hygge, and having them in your home will instantly make it feel more relaxing.
-Admittedly this is mainly more of an autumn/winter thing, but with the British weather being what it is, you can get away with having a knitted blanket on your sofa or on your bed for most of the year.
+Admittedly this is mainly more of an autumn/winter thing.
+But with the British weather being what it is, you can get away with having a knitted blanket on your sofa or bed for most of the year.
 I’m absolutely obsessed with those giant, chunky, cable knit blankets at the moment, and I need to own one!

 Turn the phone off